leixiaofeng-astar/eye_rasabot/data/nlu.md

 - I just went for cataract surgery and my eye is very painful
 - What are the instructions after my operation?
 - How do I take care of my eyes after operation?
-- When should I start my eyedrops after operation?
+- When should I start my [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} after operation?
 - I feel pain after my operation, what should I do?
 - How should I clean my eye after my operation?
 - Can I shower after operation?